 1. Knowledge, Skills, and Abilities or KSAs

-This points to the knowledge, skills, and abilities relevant to your target job.
-KSAs help federal hiring officers see if you rather qualify for your desired position.
+This points to the knowledge, skills, and abilities fit to your target job.
+KSAs help hiring officers see if you qualify for your desired position.
 And to understand better, we defined each term for you.

 Knowledge – Shows how you fully grasp your target post.
-Also, this shows your knowledge of the agency’s practices, systems, and regulations.
-It lies in the understanding of the concepts and facts rather than on the practical aspect of the job.
+Also, this shows your knowledge of the agency’s practices, systems, and rules.
+It lies in the concepts and facts than on the practical point of the job.

-Skills – Applies to the ones you acquired through practices or fieldwork experience.
-These learned skills, however, let you carry out systematic efforts and solutions.
+Skills – Applies to the ones you gained through practices and fieldwork.
+However, These learned skills let you carry out methodic work and solutions.

-Abilities – Refers to your natural capabilities to perform tasks.
-This expertise, so far, lets you execute the job in the best possible way.
+Abilities – Refers to your natural skill to perform tasks.
+This skill lets you do the job in the best way.

 2. Executive Core Qualifications or ECQs

-Resume Professional Writers, one of the top resume writing companies on our list, defines ECQs as the executive core qualifications narrative that most Senior Executive Service or SES applicants need to address.
-In addition, it defines the competencies needed by job hopefuls.
+Resume Professional Writers, one of the top resume writing firms on our list, defines ECQs as the core skills that most Senior Executive Service or SES applicants need.
 The Office of Personnel Management has set five ECQs in all.
-Hence, to score job interviews, you must be able to show scenarios under which you have used these ECQs.
+Hence, to score job interviews, you must show events where you used your ECQs.

-Results Driven – Your ability to hold yourself accountable for your decisions and their consequences.
-This also is your talent to generate positive outcomes by applying technical knowledge and critical thinking.
+- Results Driven – Your skill to own up to your decisions and their outcome.
+This also is your talent to yield positive results by applying your technical and critical thinking.
 You also make well-timed decisions.
 To be results-driven, you should measure the results of your projects.
 You should also improve your working style whenever you can.

-- Business Acumen – Your skills that involve business-related strategies that involve technology, financial, and human management.
+- Business Acumen – Your skills that are business-related.
+They involve strategies in terms of technology, financial, and human management.
 This is also your quickness to deal with business matters.

-- Building Coalitions – Your skill to build connections and create alliances within the group to meet common goals.
-This can also be between other federal agencies, states, and other private entities.
+- Building Coalitions – Your skill to build connections and create bonds within the group to meet common goals.
+This can also be between other federal agencies, states, or other private entities.

 3. Technical Qualifications or TQs

-This narrative statement covers the list of technical qualifications an applicant must have to work in a specific job.
+This covers the list of technical skills you must have to work in a specific job.
 These are learned skills which applies to special tasks.
-Likewise, it includes specific abilities to address and resolve with measurable factors complex legal and technical issues.
+Likewise, it includes specific skills to address and resolve complex and technical issues.

 4. Professional Technical Qualifications or PTQs

-PTQs point to added professional training that is industry-specific to improving one’s expertise.
-In particular, a few PTQs may need certifications that will prove the aspirant has completed accredited courses needed for the job.
+PTQs point to added professional training that is industry-specific to improve your expertise.
+A few PTQs may need certifications that will prove that you’ve finished the courses needed for the job.

 5. Mandatory Technical Qualifications or MTQs

-As the name suggests, MTQs refer to mandatory qualifications an applicant must have to qualify for the highly specialized position.
-In fact, you must have extensive experience working with at least one applicable statutory provision.
+As the name suggests, MTQs refer to the mandatory skills you must have to qualify for a high position.
+In fact, you must have wide experience working with at least one statutory provision.

 Why You Should Hire Professional Resume Writers

-The federal application process is rather a big step-up from regular ones to private firms.
-Aside from the long list of documents to complete, also write a more detailed resume that follows a format.
+The federal application process is a big step-up from regular ones to private firms.
+Aside from the long list of papers to complete, you should also write a more detailed resume that follows a format.
 In this way, you increase your chances of getting a job interview.

 Professional resume writers can do this job for you.
 They can tailor your resumes to the job you’re after, matching it to the job description.
-Hiring professional resume writers can, thus, help you get a job-winning copy as you prepare and complete the other requirements.
-They have the expertise and years of experience in the field that can help you secure a career in the public sector.
+Hiring professional resume writers can also help you get a job-winning copy as you prepare and complete the other requirements.
+They have the expertise and years of experience in the field which can help you secure a career in the public sector.